rexsteroxy/laravel_auth_service/README.md

 ## Use of best practice
-* Good naming conventions
+* Good naming convention.
-* Used named routes in my routing
+* Used named routes in my routing.
-* Abstracted my input request validation from my controller to a seperate Request Class, thereby keeping my controller clean and simple.
+* Abstracted input request validation from my controller to a seperate Request Class, thereby keeping the controller clean and simple.
-* Proper code comment
+* Proper code comments.
-* Proper code indentation
+* Proper code indentation.
-* Used group routing when needed
+* Used group routing when needed.

 ## Unit Test